aridjayarecipes/cutesrecipes.web.app/content/post/1748-simple-way-to-make-award-winning-carrot-fettuccini.md

 - "Peel carrot and cut into small pieces.
 Mix and blend it together with water until it is crushed and smooth"
 - "Mix all ingredients together with carrot until it combined together."
 - "Form a ball and let the dough rest for at least 1 hour."
 - "Divide evenly into few rolls.
 Then roll it each into 1-2cm thickness depending on how thick do you want it as your pasta.
-Then roll it again to the pasta roller into any pasta shapes you want, i choose spaghetti cuts for noodles &amp; fettuccini cuts (wider than spaghetti cut) for fettuccini pasta."
+Then roll it again to the pasta roller into any pasta shapes you want, i choose spaghetti cuts for noodles & fettuccini cuts (wider than spaghetti cut) for fettuccini pasta."
 - "Pasta or noodles are ready for any type of cooking that you want.
 I cooked it with tomato pasta"
 - "Ready to serve.
 Carrot Fettuccini with Tomatoes pasta"
 categories: